-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Cross Country, Inc. at December 31, 1999 and 2000, and the results of their operations and their cash flows for the period from July 30, 1999 to December 31, 1999 and the year ended December 31, 2000, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Cross Country, Inc. at December 31, 2000 and 2001, and the results of their operations and their cash flows for the period from July 30, 1999 to December 31, 1999 and the years ended December 31, 2000 and 2001, in conformity with accounting principles generally accepted in the United States.
 Also, in our opinion, the related financial statement schedule, when considered in relation to the basic financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.

-West Palm Beach, Florida
+West Palm Beach, Florida February 7, 2002